 For service voltages other than those mentioned above, requests may be granted with engineering approval.
+A load study will be required for loads greater than 2 megawatts.

 The Company may, if requested, advise, and assist existing or prospective customers in the selection of electrical equipment, facilities, capacitors, and protective coordination.
 When requested, the Company will provide information concerning its rates.